 When Mendie and Frankie Waller retired, they moved 30 miles outside Austin, Texas.
 Now they use their land to garden.
-Mendy’s Hen House holds crafting supplies and serves as a gathering place for friends.
+Mendy’s Hen House is a cute shed that holds crafting supplies and serves as a gathering place for friends.
 Even newbie crafters can make this easy DIY teacup bird feeder.

 “When I moved to my new home 13 years ago I only had a knowledge of taking care of houseplants.
 I wanted to learn how to grow perennials.
 This whole area was very overgrown with weeds and brush.
 I removed it all, created a small flower bed and planted some daffodils and hyacinths.
 To my delight it did well,” says Donna Cohen.
 “The next year I created a gigantic flower bed.
 There is always something blooming, from spring until fall.
 This is my happy place.”
 Psst—here’s how to to plant a butterfly garden.

 Our yard is our sanctuary.
 We sit by our pond every day, often sipping a glass of wine, enjoying the soothing sound of water and the fish swimming around,” says Mary Chinnici of Neptune, New Jersey.
 “We also enjoy the wildlife and have various bird feeders, birdbaths, flowers and shrubs to attract them.”
 Learn how to make a DIY miniature pond for small spaces.